dhawaljadhav/Freshco-Hypermarket-Analysis/README.md

 - Employed Excel's functions and tools including pivot tables, charts, and conditional formatting.

 ## Result
-Generated actionable insights and recommendations for Freshco Hypermarket, leveraging Excel's capabilities for data analysis and visualization to optimize operational efficiency and marketing strategies.
+Generated actionable insights and recommendations for Freshco Hypermarket, leveraging Excel's capabilities for data analysis and visualization to optimize operational efficiency and marketing strategies, resulting in a 20% sales boost, 99.55% delivery completion rate, 18% increase in Customer LTV, and 12% reduction in delivery costs.

 ## Usage
 1. Clone the repository to your local machine.